 In terms of security, social media has become a significant concern for businesses.
-According to CIO insights, by the end of 2021, security breaches worldwide will grow to $6 billion, social media being the primary channel of cybercriminals.
+According to CIO insights, by the end of 2021, security breaches worldwide will grow to $6 billion, social media being the primary channel of cyber criminals.
 To manage social media security risks to your business, you need to create sound governance practices.
 The reputation of your brand, data safety, and sales depend on it.
-It is essential to understand the risk potentials and how social media affects your business in terms of security.
+It is essential to understand the risk potential and how social media affects your business in terms of security.
 In this post, we will discuss social media threats and how they impact your business.

 How Does Social Media Security Impact Your Business?